NERVsystems/cotlib/README.md

 Add your custom type entries to `cottypes/CoTtypes.xml` (or `cot-types/CoTtypes.xml`) before running the generator to embed them into the resulting Go code.

+The test suite ensures `generated_types.go` is up to date.
+If it fails, regenerate the file with `go generate ./cottypes` and commit the result.

 ## TAK Types and Extensions

 The library supports both canonical MITRE CoT types and TAK-specific extensions.
 TAK types are maintained separately to ensure clear namespace separation and avoid conflicts with official MITRE specifications.